Your Gift Makes a Difference

 recipient will receive $500 in the fall and spring semesters.

 Dr. Martin Dupuis, associate dean of the Burnett Honors College, and Mr. Michael Dively, community activist and philanthropist, established the Dively-Dupuis LGBTQ Scholarship in 2017.
 The scholarship annually awards $1,400 to a high-achieving undergraduate who demonstrates leadership and activism within the LGBTQ community.
 The scholarship recipient will receive $700 in the fall and spring semesters.

-The John and Mary Ellen Upperco scholarship has been established by their four sons; John Jr., Peter, Mark, Daniel and their families.
-Growing up in a family that emphasized life-long learning and the importance of a college education, John and Mary Ellen wanted their sons to each earn a college degrees.
-The scholarship was developed so deserving, qualified students can have an opportunity to achieve their educational goals and the Upperco family can pass on the gift of learning to future generations.
+Their four sons have established the John and Mary Ellen Upperco scholarship, John Jr., Peter, Mark, Daniel, and their families.
+Growing up in a family that emphasized life-long learning and the importance of a college education, John and Mary Ellen wanted their sons to earn a college degree.
+The scholarship was developed so deserving, qualified students can have an opportunity to achieve their educational goals, and the Upperco family can pass on the gift of learning to future

 Angela M. Alban